 Everyone has things that push their buttons.
 I’m no saint; I admit I have my list of those triggers, but the one that rises to the top of my list is victim thinking.
 I have little tolerance for people who choose to be victims in their work and in their lives, particularly when the behaviors affect the patient experience.
+Watch our short video regarding New Britain bail bonds to understand how to contact us, what information you will need to have, and where our New Britain bonds agent will meet you.
+Our New Britain bail bonds agents speak both English and Spanish.
+Don’t hesitate to call us.

 It seems that, the majority of the time, victim thinking is subtle yet insidious.
 On occasion, I have the good fortune of witnessing a comment or behavior that is so blatantly obvious it could stop any logical person in their tracks, giving an opening to challenge the person on the spot.
 I had one such occasion during a recent culture assessment for a hospital system.
 I typically like to get staff to share what they know about their patient satisfaction scores and any efforts being made to improve them.
 In this particular encounter, a nurse raised her hand and informed me what she knew about the hospital’s scores.
 She followed with the statement, “But our patients are liars.
 They lie about their care just to make us look bad.”
 There were head nods all around as she explained this phenomenon unique to their community.
 What?!
 Patients are out to make them look bad?
 Talk about being a victim!
 If this is how they really think, how can this group of employees ever engage in finding solutions and improving the patient experience?